Table of Contents

 Develop Relationships with End Users

-A common mistake that a lot of companies make is they develop their product in the vacuum.
+A common mistake that a lot of companies make is they develop their product in a vacuum.
 They think they know what the user wants and maybe have some initial conversations with clinicians and patients, but the communication stops there.

 Developing relationships with end users is important for a couple of reasons.